The Manchester Model Railway Society

 Ground Floor & Monthly Meetings

 The ground floor of the club houses 4 layouts.
 On the above photo Slattocks P4 is on the right with Hazelwood N gauge at the far wall.
-Out of sight in the rear left hand section are Greenbrier Junction the large USA HO layout which is well advanced, and our new modular layout Barton Road representing Trafford Park container traffic.
+Out of sight in the rear left hand section is our modular layout Barton Road representing Trafford Park container traffic.
+Our Starter Layout is stored away between weekly sessions.

 Upstairs